Univariate and Bivariate Data

 Bivariate means "two variables", in other words there are two types of data

-With bivariate data you have two sets of related data that you want to compare:
+With bivariate data we have two sets of related data we want to compare:

 An ice cream shop keeps track of how much ice cream they sell versus the temperature on that day.